 How do I get access to log onto Slide Room?

-By September 1, 2018 applicants competing in the FSF scholarship competition will receive the SlideRoom link from their FSF educator.
-Applicants will then create a their SlideRoom account, complete the online application, upload their completed case study and SUBMIT by October 1, 2018 before 11:00 PM EST.
+Applicants will create a SlideRoom account by going to https://ymafsf.slideroom.com/#/Login.
+Then complete the online application, upload their completed case study and SUBMIT by October 1, 2018 before 11:00 PM EST.

 Should each applicant choose whether do complete part A/B/C/D or are all applicants expect to complete all four sections?